stbaehr/CSU-Tech-Ready-goes-local-24---SAP-HandsOn/student/quest3.md

  <br>

  [!NOTE]
-> Note: Your SAP Product Copilot and Power Automate Flow are configured and you go on to Quest 4
+> Note: Your SAP Product Copilot and Power Automate Flow are configured and you can go on to Quest 4